 The inaugural Dogfish Head I.P.A.
 (I Pedal A-lot)!

 This scenic ride begins and ends at Dogfish Head Craft Brewery, and travels throughout Sussex County, Delaware.
 The routes are mostly flat and almost entirely on rural roads.
 Distances are 60 Km, 90 Km, and 120 Km.
 The 120 Km route may include a small section of trail and includes a ferry crossing of the Nanticoke River.
 The course will be well-marked and aid stations will be well-stocked.
 However, you are ultimately responsible, so please download maps and cue sheets (available once online registration closes).
-Event promoters reserve the right to change the route.
+Please note that the event director may alter the proposed routes due to acts of nature, road closures, and/or DelDot recommendations.

 - LIMITED TO 1500 RIDERS